TeamSirenix/odin-serializer/README.md

 #### Serialization of a simple object with no polymorphism
 ![Benchmark](/Images/SimpleObjectSerializationBenchmark.png)
 #### Serialization of a complex object with lots of polymorphism
+##### *Unity JsonUtility has been excluded from this benchmark because it supports neither polymorphism or dictionaries
 ![Benchmark](/Images/ComplexObjectSerializationBenchmark.png)
 #### Serialization of various large arrays and lists
 ![Benchmark](/Images/HugeArraysSerializationBenchmark.png)